-- Solid Navy blue or White - (3⁄4 zip, crew, hoodies, sweaters) are allowed. - •A pullover cannot be worn in place of shirt nor be so large that it conceals a student's bottom garment. - •Designs, emblems, insignias, monograms and logos are prohibited - Any spirt pullover purchased from the school or a vendor with the school name or logo is acceptable.
+- Solid Navy blue or White (3⁄4 zip, crew, hoodies, sweaters) are allowed.
+A pullover cannot be worn in place of shirt nor be so large that it conceals a student's bottom garment.
+Designs, emblems, insignias, monograms and logos are prohibited - Any spirit pullover purchased from the school or a vendor with the Albany Lower or Hornets or logo is acceptable.